Camperdown, Victoria: Transport

-Community
+Sport and recreation

 The town has many sporting clubs.
 Archery, badminton, cricket, cycling, golf, horse riding, lawn bowls, squash and tennis, water skiing and yachting have competitions in and around the town.

 The Camperdown community is heavily involved in competitive sport with the principal sport being Australian Rules Football.
 The town has a football team playing in the Hampden Football League.

 Camperdown has a horse racing club, the Camperdown Turf Club, which holds one race meeting a year, the Camperdown Cup meeting in January.
 Camperdown is also home to the Lakes & Craters International Horse Trials, founded by Barry Roycroft in 1978.

 Golfers play at the Camperdown Golf Club on Lake Bullen Merri Road.

 There are also many groups providing arts and culture including the Camperdown Theatre Company, Lakes and Craters Band and Corangamite Arts.